 avoid care home

-• Most People Don’t Want To Go Into A Care Home
+Most People Don’t Want To Go Into A Care Home

 A British Medical Journal study showed that those in care homes are 3 times more likely to fall than those who have live-in care at home.
 Worse still, those who do fall are 10 times more likely to sustain a serious injury as a result.
-This is unfortunately just one example of many when it comes to physical health and increased risks in care homes.
+This is unfortunately just one example when it comes to physical health and increased risks in care homes.

-• Your Emotional Health Is More At Risk
+Your Emotional Wellbeing Is More At Risk

 Statistics from NICE show over two thirds of those in care homes have dementia, and yet sadly, the care provided is not person-centred.
 This can decrease quality of life, cause the person to be depressed and might even cause quicker physical deterioration.